minhganther/datacleaning/README.md

 ## Files

 Included files in this project are:
-- README.md - Readme file with general information and purpose of the project
+- `README.md` - Readme file with general information and purpose of the project
-- run_analysis.R - R script which was used to tidy the dataset and output a new tidy dataset
+- `run_analysis.R` - R script which was used to tidy the dataset and output a new tidy dataset
-- Codebook.md - Codebook providing information about the used variables and instruction on how the tidy dataset was produced.
+- `Codebook.md` - Codebook providing information about the used variables and instruction on how the tidy dataset was produced.
+- `rundata.txt` - Final output file with tidied data.

 ## Tidying of the dataset

 The tidying was accomplished by the following steps:
-- merging 'train' and 'test' datasets
+- merging `train` and `test` datasets
 - assigning descriptive variable names
 - assigning other descriptive variables relating to subject ID and activity
 - replacing activity indicators (num values) with their respective full labels
 - spelling errors from variable names were corrected (namely duplication errors like '...BodyBody...')
-- only features relating to mean - mean() or standard deviation - std() were kept.
+- only features relating to mean - `mean()` or standard deviation - `std()` were kept.

 Finally, a grouped dataset was created, displaying the mean values of all remaining features, grouped by subject ID and activity.
+Therefore, rows represent one subject performing a certain activity.

-For details, refer to the Codebook.md section *Cleaning of the data*.
+For details, refer to the Codebook.md section `Cleaning of the data`.